The 49th Annual Hilly Hundred Weekend will be held October 21-23, 2016

 You may have been riding your bike all summer, or maybe back to school and the change in seasons has limited your time on the road.
 What ever the case, check your bike before Saturday Morning in Ellettesville!

-If you have a service need, Bicycle Garage Indy can still have your bike ready if brought in by Friday, October 7th, and be sure to mention you need your bike for Hilly Hundred.
+If you have a service need, call Bicycle Garage Indy and mention you need your bike for Hilly Hundred.
+We'll always try to meet any deadline that keeps you riding.

 The changing fall weather around Hilly Hundred Weekend is a challenge for both novice and experienced cyclists.
 The weather you pack for Thursday night at home, may well be different by the time you ride Saturday, and have changed again for Sunday!
 We have a check list of for Road Trips, that will help you to get there ready to ride, and not making an emergency helmet purchase.